Ian Shoemaker

 Ian Shoemaker is an American college football coach and former player.
-He is the offensive coordinator and quarterbacks coach for Grand Valley State University, positions he has held since 2024.
+He is the offensive coordinator and quarterbacks coach for University of Idaho, positions he has held since 2026.
 He was the head football coach at Central Washington from 2014 until 2018.

 Coaching career

 Western Washington

 Following Shoemaker's playing career, he joined the staff at Western Washington as an offensive graduate assistant from 1997 to 1999.
 He coached the tight ends and running backs.
 During the spring, Shoemaker was also an assistant softball coach for the university.

 Minot State

 In 2000, Shoemaker spent the spring as the offensive coordinator at Saint Mary before leaving to become the pass game coordinator, quarterbacks and wide receivers coach at Minot State.
 He held this position from 2000 through 2002.
 During this time, Shoemaker was also the head baseball coach at St. Mary in 2000, and the head baseball coach at Minot State in 2001 and 2002.